nightsprout/iom/README.md

 There seems to be a consistent error with rake db:seed in the rake db:iom_reset process.
 This is probably related to Ruby 1.8.7.
 If that fails, run ```rake db:seed``` separately, and then run ```rake iom:data:load_adm_levels iom:data:load_orgs iom:data:load_projects```.

+### Geography
+This map uses geographic boundary data from GeoConnect (http://linkssystem.org/).
+Additional boundary data was utilized from the Global Administrative Areas (GADM.org) project.

+### Contributions
+Contributions and collaboration are welcome.
+Please contact cww@taskforce.org to share your ideas or request additional information.